fosscellcet/Algorithm-Day/Algorithm-Day/Day1/README.md

 2. **Sieve Of Eratosthenes**
    - Step 1: Initialise a boolean array of size n with the value true
    - Step 2: Take a number i from the sequence 2 to n and check if array[i] is true
-   - Step 3: If array[i] is true then set all positions with index that are multiples of i as false
+   - Step 3: If array[i] is true then set all positions with index that areutiples of i as false
    - Step 4: Repeat this process for all numbers from 2 to n
     ### Complexity : O(n*log(log(n)))
 3. **Dividing by Prime Factors**